SheldonNico/ctp-rs/README.md

 ```

 ## How to build on windows
-1. file tree for windows:
+1. File tree for windows:

 ```
 PS D:\Desktop\ctp-rs> tree .\shared\